đź“…December 31, 2025

 FAQ

-#### What are the most common sarcopenia warning signs holiday eating reveals in seniors?
+What are the most obvious signs that holiday eating is affecting my muscles?

 The top subtle signs include prolonged chewing time (suggesting weakened jaw or digestive slowdown), post-meal fatigue lasting longer than 90 minutes, noticeable slowness rising from chairs or stairs, reduced grip strength (e.g., difficulty opening jars), and unintentional weight loss—even without dieting.
 These reflect declining muscle protein synthesis and nutrient utilization.